vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

     path: ./examples/kubernetes/manifests
 ```

-Now apply the changes by generating a new set of YAML files:
+Now, you can apply the changes by generating a new set of YAML files.

 `yot -i ./examples/kubernetes/replaceLabelKey.yaml -o /tmp/new`

-## Remove All Annotations
+## Remove all annotations

-Often times annotations are set for certain environments that may not apply to your environment.
-To remove all annotations we will use the `delete` action.
+There are times when annotations that are set for specific environments may not apply to your environment.
+To remove annotations, use the `delete` action.

 ```yaml
 # removeAnnotations.yaml